Boers

 - Rituals

-- Rituals often revolve around religious practices and life events such as births, marriages, and funerals.
+- Rituals often center around religious observances and life milestones.

 - Rites Of Passage